samricc/epa_power_plants/README.md

     1. One csv file, “"high_emmissions_coal_plants.csv", listing the plants that are emitting more than 3000 PM tons.

 ### C. Script census.py
-**Data:**
-1. The Census API is used for this script and will require an API key.
-1. Go to **https://api.census.gov/data/key_signup.html** and request an API key.
-1. The API link that is used is this: **https://api.census.gov/data/2020/acs/acs5**

 **Purpose:**
 1. This script calls an API to collect block group level data for the state of Montana.
 It then calculates the people of color by subtracting the total number of white people in the population from the total population.
 1. The script also produces a corresponding GEOID for each of the demographic data points.